hackskool/ticketo/README.md

 # Ticketo

-Generates tickets for under the stars based on a templates and list of email, ticket count
+Generates tickets for any event based on a templates and list of email, ticket count

 # Setup